3D scaffolds for haematopoietic stem cell research

-We are addressing the major challenge in the field of haematopoietic stem cell (HSC) biology – developing systems that support HSC self renewal and controlled differentiation in vitro.
+We are addressing the major challenge in the field of haematopoietic stem cell (HSC) biology by developing systems that support HSC self renewal and controlled differentiation in vitro.

 We are developing integrated bioreactors and 3D scaffolds with high biomimicry for HSC selection from umbilical cord blood and expansion in vitro.
 These scaffolds will allow greater levels of control over cell fate, enable large volume processing and expansion of HSC and can be tailored to other stem cell applications.

-Our research in this area focuses on understanding the interaction of the surface of metallic biomaterials with biological cells; and developing micro and nano surface modifications on metallic biomaterials to enhance their biocompatibility and bioactivity.
+Our research in this area focuses on understanding the interaction of the surface of metallic biomaterials with biological cells.
+We also focus on developing micro and nano surface modifications on metallic biomaterials to enhance their biocompatibility and bioactivity.

 Magnesium alloys are receiving increasing attention as new biodegradable implant materials for orthopaedic applications.
 However, challenges due to poor mechanical performance and low corrosion resistance mean we need to develop new Mg alloys using strengthening alloying elements.